FMIA Week 9: The Patriots Just Keep Winning and They Really Don’t Care

 One veteran Patriot told me after the game, “We’re not the type of team that buys into hype.
 And so we didn’t really take the Aaron Rodgers versus Tom Brady thing too seriously.
 But as the week went on, and the game began to grow, I have to admit we felt it.
 We started to realize: This is the Rolling Stones and the Beatles meeting.
 Mick Jagger and John Lennon.
 It’s not gonna happen again, ever.
 It’s happening this week, and it’s kind of fun.”

-That’s not something Bill Belichick buys into, or Brady, but it was fun.
+That’s not something Bill Belichick or Brady buy into, but it was fun.
 Brady is 41, and Rodgers turns 35 in a month.
 They’d never met in Foxboro before and considering that the Packers and Pats would meet in Massachusetts next in 2026 when Brady would be 49 … well, yes, Sunday’s game was a one-shot deal.

 But Brady’s not exactly age-predictable, of course.
 That’s one of the reasons the Patriots are in the 18th season of the most incredible owner-coach-quarterback run of all time.
 DeBartolo-Walsh-Montana lasted 10 years.
 There’s a legitimate chance Kraft-Belichick-Brady will double that.